ethteck/splat/docs/Adding-Symbols.md

 ### `rom`

-The ROM offset for the symbol, useful (potentially mandatory) for symbols in overlays where multiple symbols could share the same VRAM address.
+The ROM offset for the symbol.

+It is mandatory to either specify at least this or [segment](#segment) for symbols in overlays where multiple symbols could share the same VRAM address.
+If both are missing, the symbol is assumed to be part of any of the non-overlay segments.

 **Example:**
 ```ini